DOI-ONRR/doi-extractives-data/blog-site/src/pages/making-tough-content-choices/index.md

 ![United States Extractive Industries Transparency Initiative with the United States fading away to white](./useiti-fade.gif)

 Meanwhile, [18F was transitioning the work to our team](https://18f.gsa.gov/2018/05/01/lessons-from-an-18f-product-transition/).
-We no longer had a governance structure, outside content creators, the developers who built the site, or the EITI standard.
+We no longer had our governance structure, outside content creators, the developers who built the site, or the EITI standard.

 So what now? 😟

 ## Making tough content choices

+Our problem was a common one: we needed to define our new constraints, and evaluate user needs and our ability to meet them within those constraints.

+We started by reframing the product vision.